 The Arena is a hidden boss rush endurance mode similar to Super Smash Bros.'
 "All-Star Mode."
 Players can select from any of Kirby's standard Copy abilities before fighting through a series of nineteen randomly-ordered battles featuring every boss previously encountered in Super Star.
 Two of the battles are groups of mini-bosses, and one battle contains only the common enemy Waddle Dee (albeit with increased health).
 The Arena's final boss is always Marx.
 Between bouts, players may recover health using a total allotment of five Maxim Tomatoes, and they can acquire new Copy abilities from two randomly-selected Copy pedestals.
 A player's total completion time is displayed following a successful run.

-This feudal Japan-themed minigame is a test of reflexes between Kirby and one of several opponents.
+This dueling-samurai minigame is a test of reflexes between Kirby and one of several opponents.
 When the game begins, both characters appear on opposite sides of the screen.
-Players must react to a sudden on-screen "!" prompt by pressing any button, with the winner being whoever strikes first without a false start.
+Players must react to an on-screen "!" prompt by pressing any button, with the winner being whoever strikes first without a false start.
 Against the CPU, Kirby's opponents will gradually react more quickly, with Meta Knight being the fastest CPU opponent.
 This minigame features three levels of CPU difficulty and a two-player mode.

 The second timing-based minigame takes place in a martial arts competition between Kirby and three separate opponents where the goal is to cause the most damage to a stack of bricks in a single strike.
 Three different meters must be activated in succession to build up striking power, with their strength determined by the player's timing accuracy.
 The competitor who deals the most damage (measured in megatons) in a single round will be declared the winner.
 Like Samurai Kirby, Megaton Punch also features three levels of CPU difficulty and a two-player mode.